doctorsleep249/WakeParks/index.md

 ## Welcome to Wake Parks App Page
 ### Let's Find a Park Near You!

 Wake Parks app beautifully displays over 280 parks in Wake County using beautiful list and map view.
 With beautiful annotations, the information is organized and only appears when needed.
 The app also sorts the over 280 parks by 40 different amenities, sports, and activities.
-The app beautifully reminds the user to take care of their health by displaying health guidelines, UV guidelines, and weather information all at one single, convenient location.
+The app beautifully displays the user weather, UV, and route information all at one single, convenient location.
+Looks beautiful in both Light and Dark mode.

 ### Privacy